taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ---
 # Performance Requirements

-An estimation of the rocket trajectory - apogee, acceleration, velocity and total operation time (pre-launch to recovery) were made to develop these performance requirements for the flight of a 1:10 scale Nike Smoke rcoket with a C6:5 engine.
+An estimation of the rocket trajectory - apogee, acceleration, velocity and total operation time (pre-launch to recovery) were made to develop these performance requirements for the flight of a 1:10 scale Nike Smoke rocket with a C6:5 engine.
+From the engine specifications sheet, the C6:5 will have a max thrust of 14.1 N, and it was determined that the rocket avionics system must withstand up to 15g Forces.

-From these calculations, the apogee was estimated at 412 meters.
+From these calculations, the apogee was estimated to be 412 meters.
 With a minimum sampling rate of 45 Hz, the avionics system would acquire 206 pressure and acceleration samples upon reaching its apogee which satisfies an intial baseline performance for a minimum sampling rate.

 In addition, the total operation time from pre-launch to recovery was estimated as 104 seconds.
 This total oepration time drove the power capacity requirement.
 The power performance requirement was set to 180 seconds to provide a safety factor in case of unexpected recovery conflicts.